NikiforovAll/nikiforovall.github.io/_posts/2024-11-02-elastic-hybrid-search.md

 tags: [ dotnet, elasticsearch, search, ai]
 published: true
 shortinfo: "Use the reciprocal rank fusion algorithm to combine the results of BM25 and kNN semantic search."
+description: "Use the reciprocal rank fusion algorithm to combine the results of BM25 and kNN semantic search."
 fullview: false
 comments: true
 related: true